You want to give back to the community, but where do you start and how do you know your money’s going to the right place?

-Strategic philanthropy aligns your company with nonprofits related to your business and industry.
+Strategic philanthropy aligns your corporate donations with nonprofits related to your business and industry.
 For example, if you own a restaurant, a strategic alliance would be with a nonprofit that addresses hunger or childhood obesity.

 By nature of what your business does, you can effect real change in these areas just by getting involved.

 General philanthropy addresses your community’s needs.
-What are the issues facing your neighbors; what charities do your employees support?
+What are the issues facing your neighbors; what corporate donations do your employees support?